 Leave your whole estate to your spouse (or other exempt individuals).

 Move to a different state before you die.

 The simplest way to help your heirs avoid inheritance tax is to leave your estate to individuals who are exempt.
 Surviving spouses are always exempt from inheritance tax, but you may need to leave them your entire estate for them to receive the exemption.
 If you live in a state where other individuals are exempt, naming them your beneficiaries should also work.

-(And if you don't have an estate plan, the new Policygenius app lets you create a will for just $120.)
+If you don't have an estate plan, you can create a will with Policygenius for just $120.

 The most common strategy for avoiding inheritance tax is to gift the assets during your lifetime.
 The federal government and many states allow you to give away thousands of dollars’ worth of assets without having to pay taxes.

 At the federal level, you can make annual gifts worth up to $15,000 (per person) in 2020 and 2021 without paying any gift taxes.
 Even if you give assets worth more than the annual limit, you don’t actually have to pay gift tax unless you have exceeded your lifetime exemption, which is the same as the estate tax exemption.